 Over 400 life-sized sculptures rest on the ocean floor just off the coast of Cancun, Mexico.

-While swimming amongst the sculptures makes for a unique adventuring treat the museum also serves another purpose – the sculptures are there to help promote the growth of the coral reefs.
+While swimming amongst the sculptures makes for a unique adventure, the museum also serves another purpose – the statues are there to help promote the growth of the coral reefs.

 8. Panda Inn, China

 If you can’t get enough of the furry black and white bundles of cuteness, you might want to spend a night or two at Sichuan, China’s Panda Inn.

 Everything is panda-themed – the wall art, the bed-spreads, even the staff dress as oversized and attentive panda bears.

 Kiribati is a collection of 33 coral-based islands, 32 of them boasting rich blue lagoons.

 A textbook tropical paradise, the islands also offer the chance to visit the remains of WWII’s great battles on the shores of the capital, South Tarawa.